bretton/api-connectors/Cribnotes.md

 stdout_logfile=/home/ubuntu/api-connectors/official-ws/delta-server/logs/deltaserver.log
 ```

-Then you need to make sure your `run.sh` file includes the following
+Then make sure the following `run.sh` file
 ```
 /home/ubuntu/api-connectors/official-ws/delta-server/run.sh
 ```

-with content
+includes the following content
 ```
-# optional custom config I need in source, enable this if using supervisord to start
+# optional custom config needed in source, enable this if using supervisord to start
 cd /home/ubuntu/api-connectors/official-ws/delta-server
 ```

 This will allow `supervisord` to launch appropriately with all paths working properly.

-For some reason I couldn't get this happening from within `supervisord` itself.

 ## Pending Merges

-It looks like there are a lot of updated Go library files at [Investabit Github fork](https://github.com/Investabit/api-connectors) however a clean merge wasn't possible.
-Pending?
+There are a updated Go library files at [Investabit Github fork](https://github.com/Investabit/api-connectors) however a clean merge wasn't possible for this fork.

-## Date formats
+## Date format

 Bitmex expects the date field for `startTime` and `endTime` to be in the format `2017-01-01T00:00:00.000Z` for some API queries, yet allows datetime in the format of Unix epoch time in seconds for the UDF API too.